 The Treasury Committee meets to discuss operational issues associated with liquidity and balance sheet management and review compliance with policy limits.
 It reviews all liquidity matters, the availability and pricing of savings and mortgage products, effecting changes as appropriate.
-Key documents are reviewed weekly.
+Key documents are reviewed weekly and discussed at least monthly.